Builders Risk - Insurance for Residential Home Construction and Renovation in Colorado

 A home under construction can be a dangerous place.
 Contractors roaming around using power tools, unsecured materials being cut and moved around creates an environment where injuries and/or property damage is much more likely to occur.
-Therefore, a standard home insurance policy is not designed to cover this type of risk and a homeowner can experience an uninsured loss, if they don't purchase the correct insurance policy type before construction begins.
+Therefore, a standard home insurance policy is not designed to cover this type of risk.
+The owner of the project can experience an uninsured loss, if they, or their general contractor don't purchase the correct insurance policy type.... before construction begins.

 New Home Construction - Ground Up

 A Builders Risk policy is an absolute necessity for a 'new build' residence and generally covers structures as well as uninstalled materials, supplies and equipment while they are on site, in transit or temporarily stored in other locations waiting to be delivered to the jobsite.
 Other optional coverage can also be added such as: soft costs, scaffolding, debris removal and costs associated with construction delays.

 A Premises Liability policy should also be purchased (can sometimes be endorsed on the Builders Risk) to cover third party losses on a construction site such as: injuries to third parties, pollution spills and damage to other people's property.

 These policies can be purchased by the home owner or the General Contractor according to their individual contract which can also dictate if the other party should be added as an additional insured on the policy, which we always recommend.

 In general, if you are just repainting and replacing carpet and maybe installing a cabinet or two, a builders risk policy might not be necessary.
 Contact your home insurance agent before starting the work, just to find out what your carrier 'threshold' is for remodeling.
 This is the only way to make sure you're covered in a claim.

 Home Under Renovation - Major Remodel